We may earn a commission from the affiliate links on this site. Learn more›

 In the end, it’s really up to the producer and artist for what vision they have, whether that vision is fake drums, as some like to refer to them as, or a live drum set.

 A brief history of the drum machine

 We didn’t always have metronomes and rhythm machines.
-These little machines haven’t been around very long.
-Here are some of the very early ones.
+These robotic instruments haven’t been around that long.

 1959 – Wurlitzer Sideman

 The very first electronic drum machine was the 1959 Wurlitzer Sideman.
 It was designed specifically for accompaniment, allowing piano players and organists to play along with a groove.

 Unfortunately, we do not have any audio samples of this drum machine.

 It operates with a large motor that spins a large circular disc that I believe is playing all the sounds you hear, similar to how a music box works.

 Depending on how fast the motor spins determines the tempo of the groove (between 34 and 150 beats per minute).

 This thing is large.
 It’s housed in a wooden frame that looks just like an entertainment center from the 1950s.